 - A focus on the success of youth in The Fund’s catchment area with specific attention to Hartford, New Britain and Middletown

-Measurement of one or more of the following indicators either at a population level or programmatic level:
+- Evidence of the ability to effectively measure of one or more of the following indicators either at a population or programmatic level:

-- Children and students exhibit developmentally appropriate numeracy skills
+- Children and youth exhibit developmentally appropriate numeracy skills

-- Children and students exhibit developmentally appropriate literacy skills
+- Children and youth exhibit developmentally appropriate literacy skills

-- Children and students exhibit developmentally appropriate socio-emotional skills
+- Children and youth exhibit developmentally appropriate socio-emotional skills

-- Students demonstrate a decrease in summer learning loss
+- Children and youth demonstrate a decrease in summer learning loss

-- Students demonstrate a decrease in chronic absenteeism
+- Children and youth demonstrate a decrease in chronic absenteeism

 - Organizations that have the IRS Private Foundation designation